Eol217/heartbeat-koa/README.md

 ### Running

-This app requires docker or a local mongodb installation.
-If using a local mongodb, see `app.module.ts` for connection options, and make sure there are matching options for the mongodb installation and the source code.
+This app requires docker or a local mongodb installation. `MONGO_URL` can be configured via the `.env` file.

 #### Docker